 SKILLS

-Foreign languages can either go in the description of your study abroad in the education section or in the skills section (if you have one).
+Languages can either go in the description of your study abroad in the education section or in the skills section (if you have one).
 An example is given below:

-Foreign Language: Proficient in Spanish (intermediate fluency)
+Language: Proficient in Spanish (intermediate fluency), English (native speaker)

 Other descriptors: Novice/Familiar (beginner) Conversant (speak) Proficient/Competent (read/write) Fluent/native speaker